Prajwal-S-6/Spring-Certification-Path/module-07/SpringBoot/example11/README.md

 * We can change this default http status mapping using:
     * management.endpoint.health.status.http-mapping.DOWN=501

-* We can change the HealthIndicator status
+* We can change the HealthIndicator status severity order:
+  * management.endpoint.health.status.order=OUT_OF_SERVICE,DOWN,UP,UNKNOWN
+* Default order - DOWN > OUT_OF_SERVICE > UP > UNKNOWN